| Intrinsic

 return to its original supplied shape when cooled to martensite.

-re-grip when heated.
+heated.

-For additional
+For detailed

-technical information on shape memory fasteners, see the paper
+technical information, see the paper "Shape

 |